tyst3273/pynamic-structure-factor/README.md

   - example syntax: mpiexec -np 4 python -m mpi4py PSF.py > log
   - the number of Q points will be split as evenly as possible over all procs with the remainder going on rank 0.

+## new in v2.0
+- refactored code
+  - wanted to improve readability and ease further development. v1 was my original spaghetti code converted to work with mpi4py.
+  - v2.0 is refactored to be simpler to understand.